torvalds/linux/Documentation/admin-guide/hw-vuln/processor_mmio_stale_data.rst

 Intel processors or platforms, utilizing the Intel Platform Update (IPU) process or other similar mechanisms.

-End of Servicing Updates (ESU): ESU is the date at which Intel will no longer provide Servicing, such as through IPU or other similar update processes.
+End of Servicing Updates (ESU): ESU is the date at which Intel will anal longer provide Servicing, such as through IPU or other similar update processes.
 ESU dates will typically be aligned to end of quarter.